 Your overall score is based on the number of correct responses, with no penalty for wrong answers.
 The points you receive on the Reading section are combined with your points from the other sections and converted to a scaled score.
 The scaled score ranges from 200 to 800.
 600 is generally accepted as an “above average” score.
 Your admissions counselor has the information on the minimum acceptable score.

 Your score report is provided to each school you indicated on your registration form.
 Admission requirements and minimum passing scores vary from school to school, so make sure you know the requirements for the school you want to attend.
 Your school’s admission staff uses the HSPT as a predictor of success in their educational program.
 Therefore, most schools allow you to take the HSPT only once.

 The HSPT is a diagnostic admissions test used to predict your success in a rigorous high school program.
 Your test score is just one facet of your application packet, but it is an important one.
 The better your score, the better your chances at admission to your chosen school.
 High school entrance tests are used by administrators to narrow the applicant pool, and the minimum score will vary year from year.
 Don’t be caught lagging.
 You need the most current study system that will give you an advantage.
 You need Mometrix Test Preparation’s suite of study tools.

-Researchers at Mometrix have painstakingly researched each content area of the HSPT to bring you the most current study guide, step-by-step video tutorials, and flashcards that will guide your study efforts.
+Researchers at Mometrix have painstakingly researched each content area of the HSPT to bring you the most current study guide, online course, and flashcards that will guide your study efforts.
 Each topic, vocabulary word, and concept are presented in an easy-to-follow method that ensures you are prepared to put your best effort into the HSPT.
 Mometrix’s 100% satisfaction guarantee ensures you are happy with your score.
 Check them out today.